NSO-developer/nso-gitbook/development/concepts/using-cdb.md

 ```
 {% endcode %}

-areThe `finish()` method (Example below (Plain Subscriber `finish`)) is called when the NSO Java-VM wants the application component thread to stop execution.
+The `finish()` method (Example below (Plain Subscriber `finish`)) is called when the NSO Java-VM wants the application component thread to stop execution.
 An orderly stop of the thread is expected.
 Here the subscription will stop if the subscription socket and underlying `Cdb` instance are closed.
 This will be done by the `ResourceManager` when we tell it that the resources retrieved for this Java object instance could be unregistered and closed.
 This is done by a call to the `ResourceManager.unregisterResources()` method.

 {% code title="Example: Plain Subscriber finish" %}
 ```